karstenpedersen/karstenpedersen/README.md

 I am a danish student who has an interest in software and programming.

 ### Current projects
-Formula application in Java
+A C# Forms application that will ease up my boring tasks in school, like creating project templates and more.

 ### Languages and tools
-Java, Javascript, Python, CSS, HTML, Firebase, Visual Studio Code, Gamemaker Studio 2 and Godot
+Java, Javascript, C#, Python, CSS, HTML, Gamemaker Studio 1.4, Gamemaker Studio 2 and Godot.

 ### Get in contact
 [Twitter][twitter]